 As a starting point, satellite imagery can help us visualize, at a quick glance, where buildings exist at any point in the world.
 But it, too, has its own limitations: satellite imagery is unable to capture buildings obstructed by landscapes or other overhangs just as it cannot reveal the presence of multiple sub-stores within a given building.
 It’s merely a starting point.

-To go a level deeper, you need building footprints—also known as building polygons or building geofences—to fill in the blanks where satellite imagery and other geocoding solutions fall short.
-Here, we’ll review what building footprints are, where they can be put to use, and how SafeGraph helps businesses, urban planners, local governments, and other organizations perform accurate geospatial analysis that leads to more effective decision-making.
+To go a level deeper, you need building footprints—also known as polygons, geometry, or geofences—to fill in the blanks where satellite imagery and other geocoding solutions fall short.
+Here, we’ll review what they are, where they can be put to use, and how SafeGraph helps businesses, urban planners, local governments, and other organizations perform accurate geospatial analysis that leads to more effective decision-making.

 A building footprint is a form of geofencing capturing a building’s precise perimeters, excluding adjacent property features like parking lots and landscaping.

-You can think of building footprints as the ground-level “outlines” of any given structure.
+You can think of these polygons as the ground-level “outlines” of any given structure.
 These outlines can provide useful metadata and other spatial characteristics—such as location, shape, distribution, and relationship to surrounding structures—to aid in geospatial analysis.

 Building footprints are composed of polygons that demarcate the boundaries of structures, from government buildings to offices to single-family homes to farms (and beyond).

 Unfortunately, a lot of today’s geocoding solutions rely heavily on approximations.
 While this may be a decent starting point, this approach does not typically yield the most accurate data or results.
-This is just one of many reasons why building footprints have quickly become the de facto choice for geospatial analysis: they provide us with precise data that can enable a deeper and more accurate understanding of any given point-of-interest (POI).
+This is just one of many reasons why geometries have quickly become the de facto choice for geospatial analysis: they provide us with precise data that can enable a deeper and more accurate understanding of any given point of interest (POI).

-It’s important to note, however, that for building footprints to provide meaningful analytical value, the data associated with them must come from accurate and up-to-date sources.
+It’s important to note, however, that for polygons to provide meaningful analytical value, the data associated with them must come from accurate and up-to-date sources.

-For example, address-point and street-level geocodes, also known as centroids, only provide approximate measures of occupied space based on the center point of a building to its distance from either an adjoining parking lot or a nearby street curb.
+For example, address point and street-level geocodes only provide approximate measures of occupied space based on the center point of a building to its distance from either an adjoining parking lot or a nearby street curb.
 This creates a radius that is then used to explain, in broad strokes, a building’s general footprint.